More than 4,500 people receive a cancer diagnosis in the U.S. every day, according to the American Cancer Society, and the risk increases with age.

 - Original Medicare pays many of the costs of cancer, including hospital charges and 80 percent of costs that fall under Part B’s medical coverage.

-- A supplemental cancer policy can give you additional coverage for things that may not be covered under Medicare and Medigap.
+- Supplemental cancer policies can give you additional coverage for things that may not be covered under Medicare and Medigap.
 Such as certain cancer drugs and room and board while traveling out of town for treatment.

 If you have Medicare Advantage, you may not have optimal cancer coverage.
 You can switch from Medicare Advantage to Original Medicare with a supplemental Medigap policy during Open Enrollment Periods.